cakephp/migrations/docs/en/seeding.rst

 ==============

-The run method is automatically invoked by Migrations when you execute the ``seeds run`` command.
+The run method is automatically invoked by Migrations when you execute the ``cake seeds run`` command.
 You should use this method to insert your test data.

 Seed Execution Tracking